big-yoshi/IceWall/README.md

 # IceWall
-IceWall is a multi threaded network monitor it might unorganized i made this when i was 16 if i remember found it in my old folders
+IceWall is a multi threaded network monitor listening for possible threats or malicious opened ports it might unorganized i made this when i was 16 if i remember found it in my old folders

 # What it does?
 * monitoring the network